paolobrasolin/blog/_posts/2020-12-05-on-diagonal-arguments.md

 [^where-is-diag]: You might be wondering where the _diagonal flavour_ has gone to, in Lawvere's theorem.
 It's all in the definition of $\phi\colon A\to B^A$ and you'll be able to clearly see how [if you're interested](https://ncatlab.org/nlab/show/Lawvere's+fixed+point+theorem).

 It is definitely not a _complex_ result, but understanding it requires a nontrivial amount of math.
-Lucklily, we can ~~butcher~~ rephrase it vaguely enough to feel how it may subsume the previous results:
+Luckily, we can ~~butcher~~ rephrase it vaguely enough to feel how it may subsume the previous results:

 > > For any cartesian closed category,
 >